- What are school hours?

 How can I find out about my student's assignments or grades?

-New communication and calendar methods are being rolled out at FBMS for the 2017-18 school year, so keep an eye out to learn more about assignments on Google Calendar and communications via the Remind app.
+Many FBMS teachers communicate through Remind.
 (Remind is a communication app available online.
 Parents and students can access the app online or via smartphones, and messages can be obtained via the app, text, and/or email depending on the user's preference.)
 Teachers may also use class websites, the HUB (HISD’s online portal), and email.
 But keep in mind that in middle school teachers primarily communicate with the students, not their parents.
 Coach your students that assignments, test dates, etc. are their responsibility now!
 If a parent needs to contact a teacher, they may do so via email or by leaving a message with the front office.
 FBMS policy is that a teacher must respond within 24-48 hours (they often respond sooner!).
+If they do not, please alert the appropriate dean.

 PRO-TIP: A syllabus will come home for each class the first week of school.
 It’s a lot of information, but a good place to look to see class expectations and communication tools.
 Also, early in the fall semester there will be an open house.
 At open house parents walk their student’s schedule and spend a few minutes in each class.
 Attending open house is another excellent way to discover the what/where/when/how of each class.